Juris Doctor and Optional Graduate Diploma in Comparative Law Admission

 - Applicants are required to submit a personal statement.
 The personal statement provides an opportunity for applicants to describe their personal and educational backgrounds.
 Resumés are also required.

 - Applicants are required to submit two letters of recommendation, but the Law Center will accept up to three.
 All letters must be submitted through the Credential Assembly Services (CAS of LSAC).
-The letters should be from professors, employers, or others who have a personal knowledge of your academic ability and aptitude for the study of the law.
+The Law Center advises against letters that are personal in nature.
+Recommendation letters should be from professors, employers, or others who have a personal knowledge of your academic ability and aptitude for the study of the law.
 Letters of recommendation from persons who lack such knowledge do not assist Admissions Committee members in assessing your potential aptitude for the study of the law, and thus, may not be considered.